sunsetkookaburra/dinocord/README.md

 ![DinoCord](docs/banner.png)

-## News
-A very very basic Gateway/WebSocket implementation can at least listen to messages from Discord!
-Progress will be made by building the blocks necessary to make data cache, transmission and receiving easier.

 ## WARNING!
-This is by no means ready, do not use it at all in production.
-Any functions or properties are likely to change.
+This library is not ready; do not use it at all in production.
+Any names are almost certainly going to change.

-The events system does not work yet, currently the library is only REST.
-I did get a prototype Websocket connection working, so it won't be long until you can listen for messages.

-Spelling for library functions is in UK/AU English, hence the appearance of "colour" and not "color".

 ## About
 A Discord API Library for Deno

 ## Creating your first bot.
-Unfortunately this isn't working entirely *yet*, Websockets need to be implemented for the for-await events to work.
 ```js
 import { createClient } from 'https://deno.land/x/dinocord/mod.ts';